Choon Hon Leng

-Hon Leng has been elected as the Vice-President of the Chartered Institute of Arbitrators (Malaysia Branch) for 2019-2020.
+Hon Leng is the current President of the Chartered Institute of Arbitrators (Malaysia Branch).

 AsiaLaw Profiles in its 2017 publication listed Hon Leng as a Rising Star Lawyer, in its 2018 and 2019 publications as a Leading Lawyer and in its 2020 and 2021 publications as a Distinguished Practitioner.